-Organics recycling is an important part of the City of Ottawa’s long term Waste Strategy.
+Organics recycling is an important part of the City of Ottawa’s long term waste strategy.
 Diverting residential organic waste away from landfill saves the City millions of dollars by reducing the need for a new landfill site.

 Roughly 45 per cent of Ottawa’s garbage (by weight) is compostable organic material that can be put into the green bin.
-Just as Ottawa residents separate recyclable materials from their garbage, the Green Bin program makes it easy to also separate organics for curb-side pickup.
+Just as Ottawa residents separate recyclable materials from their garbage, the Green Bin program makes it easy to separate organics for curb-side pickup.

 Use the small, specially-designed kitchen container to collect organic materials including kitchen scraps (vegetable, fruits, meat, fish, bones, dairy products, coffee grounds and filters).
 Simply empty the organics into the large green bin for curb-side pickup.

 Other acceptable items in the Green Bin program include kitty litter, ashes, sawdust, animal bedding and many others.